GRO2 - Delivering skills and talent development

 - Streamlining and co-ordinating high quality training and education courses to ensure there is a fair and relevant city-wide offer.

-- Improving learner access to employability skills and STEM (Science, Technology, Engineering and Mathematics) subjects.
+- Improving learner access to employability skills and STEM (Science, Technology, Engineering and Mathematics) and low carbon subjects.

 - Improving learner access to core skills, including English, Mathematics, ICT, green, interpersonal, life/social, relationships and customer skills.